open-telemetry/oteps/text/0257-utf8-handling.md

 OpenTelemetry has existing [error handling guidelines](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/error-handling.md) which dictate the project's general posture towards handling.
-Users expect telemety libraries to be harmless and safe to use, so that they can confidently instrument their application without unnecessary risk.
+Users expect telemetry libraries to be harmless and safe to use, so that they can confidently instrument their application without unnecessary risk.

 > The API and SDK SHOULD provide safe defaults for missing or invalid arguments.